-It may not cause any symptoms at all, or it may cause pain or burning when urinating, or the need to urinate more often than usual.
+It may not cause any symptoms at all, cause pain or burning when urinating, or the need to urinate more often than usual.

 In young men, cystitis is uncommon.
-It can mean that the urinary system has some abnormality that is allowing entry to germs (bacteria).
+It can mean that the urinary system has some abnormality that allows entry to germs (bacteria).

 The inflammation of the urethra is called urethritis.
 It is often caused by a sexually transmitted infection such as chlamydia.

 Men older than 50 years are more likely to have cystitis than younger men.
 This is due to the prostate gland that often begins to expand in middle age.

 An enlarged prostate stops the correct emptying of the bladder, and the bacteria can reproduce in the stagnant urine in the bladder.

 What are the symptoms of cystitis in men?